wp-plugins/wp-ajaxify-comments/readme.txt

 == Upgrade Notice ==

 = 0.4.0 =
-Bug-fix, added options to customize the look and feel, added localization for vi-VN, updated localization for de-DE
+Bug-fix, added options to customize the look and feel, added localizations (vi-VN and en-ES), updated localization for de-DE

 = 0.3.4 =
 Added localization for pl-PL